Indezine Logo

 OS: Mac OS X

-When working with multiple slide objects, you should have a visual cue about where you are placing slide objects.
+When working with multiple slide objects, you should have a visual cue about where you are placing them.
 You can get exact coordinates of your slide objects using the positioning options in PowerPoint, but most of the time, you just need an approximate idea of where your objects are placed, and this can be easily obtained by using the Rulers option available in PowerPoint.
-Turning on this option shows you the rulers in PowerPoint.
-These rulers are located on the top and left parts of the active slide, as shown highlighted in red within Figure 1.
+By default, the Rulers may not be visible, but when made visible, they are located on the top and left parts of the active slide, as shown highlighted in red within Figure 1, below.

-Rulers are not only useful for placing slide objects, but they make other PowerPoint features like the guides more effective In this tutorial, you will learn how to show and hide rulers in PowerPoint 2016.
+In this tutorial, you will learn how to show and hide Rulers in PowerPoint 2016 for Windows.
 You will also explore some of the settings that influence the measurement units in the rulers, as explained in the following steps:

-1. Launch PowerPoint 2016 for Mac, and open an existing presentation, or create a new one, as shown in Figure 2.
+1. Launch PowerPoint, and open a Blank Presentation, as shown in Figure 2, below.
 Note that there are no Rulers visible by default.

-2. Defult PowerPoint interface with no Rulers visible
+2. Default PowerPoint interface with no Gridlines visible

 Figure 2: Default PowerPoint interface with no Rulers visible

-3. To make the Rulers visible, select the View tab of the Ribbon, and make sure you select the Ruler check-box, as shown highlighted in red within Figure 3.
+3. To make the Rulers visible, select the View tab of the Ribbon, and make sure you select the Ruler check-box, as shown highlighted in red within Figure 3, below.

 4. Ruler check-box selected